The entire holiday season can be an exercise in learning how to de-stress.

 3. Eat empowered.
 A sugar rush from refined carbs makes you feel good in the moment, but when the blood sugar comes down, you feel depressed and beat yourself up for having eaten that third cookie.
 Instead, focus on making sure your diet contains specific nutrients associated with stress relief.
 Dark green leafy vegetables and whole grains contain folic acid, a B vitamin, which is considered a mood stabilizer and a precursor to serotonin—a “feel good” hormone.
 Almonds are rich in vitamins B2 and E, magnesium, and zinc, nutrients associated with fighting the free radicals linked to stress in the heart.
 Plus, crunching down on them can be satisfying in managing feelings of aggression.

 4. Nurture yourself.
 Pampering yourself may take up a little time, but the relaxation benefits will be worth it.
 Essential oils have been used in traditional medicine for centuries, and breathing in certain scents can make a huge difference in your mood.
 A couple days a week, take two extra minutes to light a therapy candle, apply a calming, scented moisturizer, or to give your pillow a spritz of relaxing lavender-scented spray.

 5. Sweat often.
 Research has shown exercise can be a super effective strategy for reducing anxiety, and it boosts endorphins, which can make us happy and distract us from our daily worries.
 It also has other effects that can tangentially help you de-stress, like helping you sleep better at night and boosting self-confidence.
 One easy way to get motivated to move more?
-Try a fitness tracker like the Withings Activite Steel, which will give you fun feedback on how much you’re walking, running, and even sleeping.
+Try a fitness tracker like the FitBit Charge, which will give you fun feedback on how much you’re walking, running, and even breathing.
 Again, it’s all connected.

 This blog was created in partnership with Withings.